Dirk Gently’s Holistic Detective Agency

 But also an absolute annoyance in the life of Todd Brotzman.
 Todd isn't anything like Dirk.
 He's normal.
 Insignificant really.
 As the policeman observes - Todd is a person of interest who isn't even remotely interesting.
 So imagine his surprise when the universe names him Dirk's assistant on his newest case. 😅 At least that's what Dirk tells him, but Todd's not so sure.
 Until the coincidences start adding up with the odd co-ink-i-dink thrown in and he finds himself caught in a mystery that he simply can't avoid.

 Why didn’t you all tell me about this show!
-It came out in 2016. . . that’s 5 YEARS that this show existed and I’ve been missing out!
+That’s 5 YEARS that this show existed and I’ve been missing out!
 It’s a travesty!
 This show is awesome and hilarious and we totally recommend it ❣

 Elijah Wood stars as Todd Brotzman and this is probably one of the best things I’ve seen him in outside of LOTR.
 He’s not my favorite actor in general, but he does an excellent job in the role.
 He’s perpetually both fed up and absolutely bewildered simultaneously, and Wood has always had a great “I’m out of my depth” persona in his acting.
 He’s a great straight man to Samuel Barnett’s (Dirk Gently) more comedic role.